michaelaliotti/michaelaliotti.github.io/_posts/2020-03-23-what-it-means-to-lead.md

 ---
 layout: post
-title: What It Means to Lead
+title: What it means to lead
 ---

 It means you are a servant.